Ludwig Frank: Political reforms in Alsace-Lorraine

-Frank himself died four years before the "Dreiklassenwahlrecht" was killed off as part of a wide-ranging series of constitutional reforms that became politically unavoidable after the emperor's abdication in 1918 opened the way for a republican government structure that would have been unthinkable in 1911.
-Frank and others who thought like him were disappointed that the new constitutional arrangements for Reichsland Elsaß-Lothringen failed to ignite moves for wider constitutional reform across Germany between 1911 and 1914.
-Instead the Zabern Affair in 1913 suggested that, from the perspective of the emperor and his relentlessly ever more conservative government, the Reichsland of Elsaß-Lothringen enjoyed the status only of a privileged colony, and wider constitutional progress was off the agenda.
+Frank himself died four years before the three-class franchise was eliminated as part of a wide-ranging series of constitutional reforms that became politically unavoidable after the Emperor's abdication in 1918 opened the way for a republican government structure that would have been unthinkable in 1911.
+Frank and others who thought like him were disappointed that the new constitutional arrangements for Alsace–Lorraine failed to ignite moves for wider constitutional reform across Germany between 1911 and 1914.
+Instead the Zabern Affair in 1913 suggested that, from the perspective of the emperor and his relentlessly ever more conservative government, Alsace-Lorraine enjoyed the status only of a privileged colony, and wider constitutional progress was off the agenda.
 In the Reichstag there was protest and a surge in mistrust of the chancellor, following a realisation that the Prussian army units in Zabern/Saverne had been guilty of foolish over-reaction and gross lawlessness, and that the German government had felt unable to assert its authority over the military.
 But Theobald von Bethmann Hollweg retained the confidence of the emperor, and therefore his job.